 Bonaventure is the only spot on this list that’s not within walking distance of the Historic District, but I had to include it because it’s so spectacular!

-(If you can’t make it, no worries, I included another pretty cemetery further down on the list.)
+(If you can’t make it, no worries, I included another pretty cemetery further down.)

 Peering through hot pink azalea blooms in Bonaventure Cemetery at a headstone of a solemn angel with one hand outstretched.
 Three cross headstones can be seen at her side and there is lush greenery and trees heavy with Spanish moss in the background